wikimedia/cloud-toolforge-jobs-framework-cli/README.md

   --cfg CFG             YAML config for the CLI.
 Defaults to '/etc/toolforge-jobs-framework-cli.cfg'.
 Only useful for Toolforge admins.
 ```

-More information in the manpage.
+More information at [Wikitech](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Jobs_framework) and in the man page.

 ## Installation